A Comprehensive Guide to APIs: Types and Top API Testing Tools

 The early 2000s saw the rise of web services, which used standardized protocols such as SOAP and XML-RPC to enable communication between different applications and systems.
 However, these protocols were complex and difficult to use, leading to the development of simpler and more lightweight protocols such as REST.

-In recent years, APIs have become a critical component of modern software development, enabling applications to access data and services from a wide range of sources.
+In recent years, API have become a critical component of modern software development, enabling applications to access data and services from a wide range of sources.
 APIs are now used in a variety of industries, from social media and e-commerce to finance and healthcare.

 What is the use of API

-1. Integrating systems: APIs can be used to connect two or more systems or services to share data or functionality.
+1. Integrating systems: API can be used to connect two or more systems or services to share data or functionality.
 This can be useful when building complex software applications that require multiple systems to work together.

 2. Building applications: APIs can be used to build new applications or features that access data or functionality provided by another application or service.
 This allows developers to create new products or services that use existing software systems without having to build everything from scratch.